jreus/docs/prusamk2s.md

 But the Z calibration should resolve this?
 Right?
 That's what I thought.. something weird must be going on.

+Josef Prusa gives some good advice for aligning the z, x, and y axes:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JqH41K2vq0g?start=296" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-As usual, the internet is full of helpful people willing to share their knowledge and experience.
+The internet is, naturally, also full of helpful people willing to share their knowledge and experience.
 I found one especially helpful community on the [MK2S owners facebook page](https://www.facebook.com/groups/prusai3mk2owners/) (worth joining for all Prusa owners!)

 I got a lot of advice here for trying to diagnose the problem, here's a few I decided to try...